-2018-19 housing contracts & housing selection forms will be available in MyDrury by February.
+The 2018-19 housing contract will be available in MyDrury in early February.
 An email will go out to all students when it is live.

 Don’t forget, Drury University has a housing policy that requires most full-time day school students to live on campus.

-Returning student assignments are based upon special application processes (theme communities), pin number (fraternities), or earned credit hours (non-theme apartments/houses and upperclassman residence hall communities).
+Returning student assignments are based upon special application processes (theme communities), pin number (fraternities), or earned credit hours (non-theme apartments/houses and upperclassman residence hall suites).

 Housing Assignment Considerations